René Hebinger

-Football career
+Club career

 Born in Bourtzwiller Hebinger played for local club FC Mulhouse as striker.
 He joined Basel's first team during their 1949–50 season.
 After playing in one test game, he played his Nationalliga A debut for his new club in the home game at the Landhof on 16 April 1950 as Basel won 3–2 against Lugano.

 In his one season by Basel, Hebinger played a total of four games for Basel scoring one goal.
 Three of these games were in the Nationalliga A and the other was a friendly game.
 He scored this goal on 10 April 1950 in a tournament in Liège against LASK (Linzer Athletik-Sport-Klub) as Basel were defeated 1–3.

 Following his time in Basel Hebinger returned to play for Mulhouse.

+International career

+He was selected in France Football squad for the 1948 Summer Olympics.

+He was an unused substitute for the match against India but played the game against Great Britain as France were eliminated in the Quarterfinals.

+He never had a cap with France senior team.